hyperifyio/rune/README.md

         - "app.startButton.label"
 ```

 Then run `make build` and you'll get single `app.json` with all the data.

+You can then serve this JSON throught your API to your ReactJS app to render the content for the end user.

+**Unfortunately,** we haven't published the client library as an open source library yet, since this project is under heavy development.
+Because of that it's only available for commercial customers with a contract at the moment.
+You can contact sales@hg.fi for a deal -- and that means for any kind of programming platform you may have, not just ReactJS/TypeScript.